pulumi/registry/themes/default/content/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case.md

 #### Resource Ordering and Readiness

-The order in which Kubnernetes resources are applied by Pulumi is based on the dependency links between the resources.
+The order in which Kubernetes resources are applied by Pulumi is based on the dependency links between the resources.
 The `Chart` resource automatically creates some dependency links, based on [this specification](https://github.com/kubernetes-sigs/cli-utils?tab=readme-ov-file#implicit-dependency-ordering).
 It also supports the `config.kubernetes.io/depends-on` annotation, which you may apply via a transformation or via a post-renderer to force one object to be installed before another.